pgollor/gitbucket-docker/README.md

 - `GITBUCKET_BIND`: ip address to bind to
 - `GITBUCKET_WEB_PORT`: web port to bind to
 - `GITBUCKET_SSH_PORT`: ssh port to bind to

+### plugins
+To use plugins download the plugin and move it into `data/plugins`.
+After that restart the gitbucket container with `docker-compose restart main-gitbucket`.

+## TODO
+- wait for the next update and write an update howto
+- maybe a nginx container with ssl???

 ## Inspirations